scottellis/sgx-qt-build/README.md

         scott@quad:~$ source ~/sgx-qt-build/yocto-cross-env.sh

-4) Update the the ~/Graphics_SDK_4_08_00_01/Rules.make for your system.
+4) Copy the example Rules.make to the SDK directory.

-I have an example in sgx-qt-build/4.-8.00.01/Rules.make.
+The example is sgx-qt-build/4.-8.00.01/Rules.make.

         scott@quad:~$ cp ~/sgx-qt-build/4.08.00.01/Rules.make ~/Graphics_SDK_4_08_00_01/

-Unless you extracted the SDK somewhere other then your $HOME directory, the example should work unmodified.
+You should not have to modify it.

 5) Apply a small kernel definition patch to the SDK source.
 (A renaming of a